mezzio/mezzio/doc/book/features/template/interface.md

 >
 > - Plates uses the syntax `namespace::template`.
 > - Twig uses the syntax `@namespace/template`.
-> - zend-view does not natively support namespaces, though custom resolvers
+> - laminas-view does not natively support namespaces, though custom resolvers
 >   can provide the functionality.
 >
 > To make different engines compatible, we require implementations to support